flightaware/libpg2sdr/README.dump1090.md

 ## Extra dump1090 args

 Useful extra flags to pass, depending on what you're doing:

+`--device-setting decimation=max` - makes the ADC will run at 19.2MHz (default is 9.6)

 `--quiet` - don't write the decoded ADS-B mesages to stdout.
 You will want this after you've confirmed that messages are arriving correctly.